 FORMAT: 288 pages, paperback

-Ayun Halliday (pronounced "Ann") is the Chief Primatologist of the long running East Village Inky zine and the author of eight books, including No Touch Monkey!
-And Other Travel Lessons Learned Too Late.
-She is the co-founder of Theater of the Apes, and hosts its monthly book-based variety show, Necromancers of the Public Domain.
-She lives in New York City, where she is hard at work on a guided journal & idea generation workbook for Small Potatoes.
+Ayun Halliday is the Chief Primatologist of the long running, award-winning zine, The East Village Inky, and co-founder of Theater of the Apes.
+She is the author of seven books, including No Touch Monkey!
+And Other Travel Lessons Learned Too Late and the Zinester’s Guide to NYC.
+She created and hosts the ongoing Off-Off-Broadway variety show, Necromancers of the Public Domain.
+Ayun lives in New York City with her husband, playwright Greg Kotis.